garrandall/popular-music-data/tracks/falsetto-the-dream.md

 Soon as I hit
 Now I got her talkin like this
 In a falsetto
-She like ohh ohh baby ah ah ah ohhh
+She like oh oh baby ah ah ah oh
 In a falsetto
-She like ohh ohh baby ah ah ah ah
+She like oh oh baby ah ah ah ah

 In a falsetto
-She like ohh ohh baby ah ah ah ohhh
+She like oh oh baby ah ah ah oh
 In a falsetto
-She like ohh ohh baby ah ah ah ah
+She like oh oh baby ah ah ah ah

-Shes tellin all her homies im the real.....deal Everytime she leave the crib shawty be comin right back She talkin dirty all up in my ear
+Shes tellin all her homies im the real...deal Everytime she leave the crib shawty be comin right back She talkin dirty all up in my ear
 And im fina put this dog right on the kitty cat